FWT Registration and Approval

 How do I get funding and find housing for FWT?

-Please find information on FWT funding options here, including eligibility criteria for need-based grants of up to $500, with an application due November 15.
+Please find information on FWT funding options here, including eligibility criteria for need-based grants of up to $500.
+Check the Important Due Dates for the application deadline..
 As noted, due to limited funding, grants are limited to students assessed by Financial Aid as having highest need.
-Questions about need levels can be directed to firstname.lastname@example.org.
+Questions about need levels can be directed to email@example.com.
 Students can find information on FWT housing options on the Housing Over Field Work Term page.

 How to Register